adityasharma7/js-roadmap/README.md

     [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
    Filter out odd, even, and prime numbers and print them
 4. Provided the following  array:
-    [0, 2, 4, 6, 8, 10, 12, 14, 16]
-Generate and print another list such that:
+    [0, 2, 4, 6, 8, 10, 12, 14, 16], generate and print another list such that:
- a. every element being twice of elements in the current list.
+    1. Every element being twice of elements in the current list.
- b. every element being half of the elements in the current list.
+    2. Every element being half of the elements in the current list.
 5. Provided the following  array:
     [10, 1, 42, 36, 4, 75, 6, 97, 81, 19, 10]
-  a.
-Find the sum, min, and max
+    1. Find the sum, min, and max
-  b.
-Print “List is full of prime no” if every element is prime
+    2. Print “List is full of prime no” if every element is prime
-  c.
-Print “List has a prime no” if there is a prime no in it
+    3. Print “List has a prime no” if there is a prime no in it
-  d.
-Remove duplicate values from the list ()
+    4. Remove duplicate values from the list ()
 Note: Use loops for above problems
 6. What will be the output for below code:
-  console.log(typeof undefined)
+    1. console.log(typeof undefined)
-  console.log(typeof null)
+    2. console.log(typeof null)

 ### JS Module 2: